-We know from the research and through our experience in treating chronic pain that lifestyle modifications and patient involvement in their care are critical to achieving long-term pain control.
+As we have said, it is well established that lifestyle modifications are critical in managing chronic pain.
+It is also true that the more you get involved in your care, the better long term outcomes you will achieve.
 However, we also recognize that understanding and implementing these principles can be difficult.
 If you feel a little overwhelmed by reading the above, we invite you to participate in our multidisciplinary chronic pain program, which will help you to understand and implement these principles in your life.
 This program is a 10-week program that can be done in person or virtually.
-We have a very high satisfaction rating with the program and are confident you will not only enjoy the program but will benefit from the knowledge you gain from attending.
+We have a very high satisfaction rating with the program.
+We are confident you will not only enjoy the program but will benefit from the knowledge you gain from attending.

 1. Bo, S., Ciccone, G., Baldi, C. et al. Effectiveness of a Lifestyle Intervention on Metabolic Syndrome.
 A Randomized Controlled Trial.
 J GEN INTERN MED 22, 1695–1703 (2007). https://doi.org/10.1007/s11606-007-0399-6

 2. Grundy, S. M. (2020).
 Metabolic syndrome (pp. 71-107).
 Springer International Publishing.

 3. Garralda-Del-Villar, Maria, et al. “Healthy lifestyle and incidence of metabolic syndrome in the SUN cohort.”
 Nutrients 11.1 (2019): 65.

 4. Mills, Sarah EE, Karen P. Nicolson, and Blair H. Smith.
 “Chronic pain: a review of its epidemiology and associated factors in population-based studies.”
 British journal of anaesthesia 123.2 (2019): e273-e283.